aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/applying-styles-on-cells/_index.md

 ---
-title: Applying Styles on Cells
+title: Apply Style on cell
 type: docs
 weight: 50
-url: /net/applying-styles-on-cells/
+url: /net/aspose-cells-griddesktop/apply-style-on-cell/
+keywords: GridDesktop,format,style,number formats,number format,NumberFormat
+description: This article introduces how to get or set style format  in the cell in the Worksheet in GridDesktop.
 ---

 {{% alert color="primary" %}}

-This topic deals with applying styles on cells so, we will try to cover almost everything that can be used to apply style on a cell.
-Besides some basic formatting settings, we will also discuss about drawing borders and setting number format of cells in detail.
+This topic deals with applying style format on a cell , we will cover almost every related properties that can be used to apply style on a cell.
+Besides some basic formatting settings, we will also discuss about drawing borders and setting number format on the cell in detail.

 {{% /alert %}}
 ## **Applying a Custom Style on a Cell - An Example**